kubeflow/kubeflow/user_guide.md

   namespace: if params.namespace == "null" then env.namespace else params.namespace
 ```

-The support of inheriting values from the namespace was added in v0.9.0 (or later).
-So you'd better check the ksonnet version as follows:
+You can check the ksonnet version as follows:

 ```shell
 ks version
 ```

-If your ksonnet version is lower than v0.9.2, please upgrade it and re-run all steps following the guide.
+If your ksonnet version is lower than v0.9.2, please upgrade it and follow the [user_guide](https://github.com/kubeflow/kubeflow/blob/master/user_guide.md) to recreate the app.

 ## Why Kubeflow Uses Ksonnet